 Oxygen candles are used as a backup source of breathable air in an emergency.
-They supply an on-demand source of oxygen, utilised in aeroplanes, space stations, and other applications such as safe havens and refuge chambers.
+In addition, they supply an on-demand source of oxygen, utilised in aeroplanes, space stations, and other applications such as safe havens and refuge chambers.

 How Oxygen Candles Work